andydevs/blog/_drafts/2017-11-07-pythondecoratorsmd.markdown

     return sum((-1**n)*x*(2*n)/factorial(2*n) for n in range(1000))
 ```

 Nothing major happened.
 This is literally shorthand for what we just did.
-All the `@` says is "Take the below function, call the decorating function on it, and save the result to the same variable".
+All the `@` says is "Take the below function, call the wrapper function on it, and save the result to the same variable".
 That's it!

 Is this not the single most beautiful piece of syntax ever invented?